scheduleonce/once-ui/ui/src/components/tabs/tabs.md

 <!-- example(tab-group-preserve-content) -->

 ### Accessibility
-`MatTabGroup` and `MatTabNavBar` both implement the [ARIA Tabs design pattern](https://www.w3.org/TR/wai-aria-practices-1.1/#tabpanel).
+`ouiTabGroup` and `MatTabNavBar` both implement the [ARIA Tabs design pattern](https://www.w3.org/TR/wai-aria-practices-1.1/#tabpanel).
 Both components compose `tablist`, `tab`, and `tabpanel` elements with handling for keyboard inputs and focus management.

-When using `MatTabNavBar`, you should place the `<mat-tab-nav-panel>` component relatively close to if not immediately adjacent to the `<nav mat-tab-nav-bar>` component so that it's easy for screen reader users to identify the association.
+When using `MatTabNavBar`, you should place the `<oui-tab-nav-panel>` component relatively close to if not immediately adjacent to the `<nav oui-tab-nav-bar>` component so that it's easy for screen reader users to identify the association.

 #### Labels